 When can I recertify?

 Diplomats can take the FRCE (Formal Recertification Exam) as early as 2 years prior to the expiration of their certification status.
 There is a maximum of 2 years after their certification expires to successfully complete the FRCE.
-However, upon expiration of the certificate, the diplomat is considered NOT board certified.
+However, upon expiration of the certificate, the diplomate is considered NOT board certified.